shmorri/docs-casa-prod/3.1.4/source/developer/architecture.md

 ## Application

-Gluu Casa is a web application (more specifically, a Java EE 7 web module).
+Gluu Casa ("Casa") is a web application (more specifically, a Java EE 7 web module).

 ### UI aspects